nodejs/package-maintenance/docs/drafts/PUBLISH-GUIDELINES.md

 ### Other Resources

-There are tools that help you with the verication and publishing process:
+There are tools that help you with the verification and publishing process:

 - https://www.npmjs.com/package/publish-please